 Vanessa Carter is a Senior Data Analyst and Writing Specialist at the USC Program for Environmental and Regional Equity (PERE).

-- 2. PERE tabulations of 2010-2012 ACS data (Steven Ruggles, Katie Genadek, Ronald Goeken, Josiah Grover, and Matthew Sobek.
+- 2 a b PERE tabulations of 2010-2012 ACS data (Steven Ruggles, Katie Genadek, Ronald Goeken, Josiah Grover, and Matthew Sobek.
 Integrated Public Use Microdata Series: Version 6.0 [Machine-readable database].
 Minneapolis: University of Minnesota, 2015.)